huBioinfo/CytoCommunity/README.md

 python Step0_Construct_KNNgraph.py
 ```

-#### 2. Step1_DataImport.py
+#### 2. Use Step1 to perform data preprocessing to convert the input data to the standard format of torch.

-Step1 conducts data preprocessing to convert the input data to the standard format of torch.
-It produces two file folders, "processed" and "raw", with the former containing three .pt files, named as pre_filter, pre_transform and SpatialOmicsImageDataset, and the latter being an empty folder at this point.
+This step produces two file folders, "processed" and "raw", with the former containing three .pt files, named as pre_filter, pre_transform and SpatialOmicsImageDataset, and the latter being an empty folder at this point.

 ```bash
 python Step1_DataImport.py
 ```

-#### 3. Step2_SoftClusterLearning_Unsupervised.py
+#### 3. Use Step2 to perform soft TCN assignment learning in an unsupervised fashion.

-In step2, CytoCommunity performs soft clustering based on unsupervised learning.
-For each epoch of the training process, step2 generates a folder that contains cluster adjacent matrix, cluster assignment matrix, node mask, and gragh index files and a training loss file.
+This step generates a folder for each run that contains a cluster adjacent matrix, a cluster assignment matrix, a node mask, a gragh index file and a loss recording file.

 ```bash
 python Step2_SoftClusterLearning_Unsupervised.py
 ```

-#### 4. Step3_ConsensusClustering.R
+#### 4. Use Step3 to perform TCN assignment ensemble.

-To make the soft clustering result more robust, step3 performs consensus clustering using R. The result is saved in the "ConsensusLabel_MajorityVoting.csv" file.
-Make sure that the diceR package has been installed before step3.
+The result of this step will be saved in the "ConsensusLabel_MajorityVoting.csv" file.
+Make sure that the diceR package has been installed before Step3.

 ```bash
 Rscript Step3_ConsensusClustering.R
 ```

-#### 5. Step4_Visualization.py
+#### 5. Use Step4 to visualize final TCN partitions.

-The consensus clustering result is summarizied and visualized in this step.
-After this step, we will obtain the gragh of tissue cellular neighborhood(TCN).
+After this step, we will obtain a single-cell saptial map colored by identified TCNs.

 ```bash
 python Step4_Visualization.py